 NOTE: If a name has changed since birth, the student must present all legal documents (i.e., adoption records, marriage certificate, certificate of naturalization, and court-ordered name change) supporting all name changes from the name which appears on the birth certificate or proof of citizenship to the present.

 The university can accept photocopies of birth certificates and other citizenship documents; however, we reserve the right to demand the production of the certified original if we have any questions about whether the copy is true and accurate or in the event any of the information on the copy is unreadable.

 Members of the Division of Enrollment Management focus on the needs of individual students providing timely and accurate information, as well as comprehensive services, to assist them in making a smooth transition from their first contact with the University through graduation.

-Comprised of the offices of Admissions, Career Services, Financial Aid, and Student Records, Enrollment Management staff members strive to provide enrollment-related services that are seamless, customer-friendly, student centered and efficient.
+Comprised of the offices of Admissions, Career Services, Financial Aid, and Registrar, Enrollment Management staff members strive to provide enrollment-related services that are seamless, customer-friendly, student centered and efficient.

 The departments work strategically and share resources to meet Enrollment Management's overall goals, are active participants in incorporating the vision of the University, and embrace the University values of A High Quality Learning Environment, Collegiality, Character and Citizenship.